 Mixbook also offers hardcover lay flat photo books printed on super thick, premium paper.
 The pages lay completely flat and spreads are printed on a seamless, continuous sheet.
 Images will flow across two-page spreads with nothing lost in the gutter.
 The book pages use 100 lb.
 Text Mohawk Color Premium Neon White paper stock.
 The pages are thick and firm so they won’t bend.
 Lay flat books are perfect for wedding albums and typically cost about 1/4 of what a photographer would charge.
 You can read more about Mixbook’s hard lay flat pages in my Guide to Layflat Photo Books.

 Photo Book Cover Options

-Mixbook offers hardcovers and softcovers, hardcover with dust jacket and smooth premium leather covers with glossy laminated dust jackets and heavy black end sheets.
-The site uses heavy glossy stock for soft covers, while the hard covers are printed on a glossy laminate cover and adhered to a hard book case.
+Mixbook offers hardcovers and softcovers, hardcover with dust jackets and smooth premium leather covers with glossy laminated dust jackets and heavy black end sheets.
+The site uses heavy glossy stock for soft covers, while the hardcovers are printed on a glossy laminate cover and adhered to a hard book case.
 The upgrade to leather costs an additional $19.99 and you can choose this option when you check out.